Scoop (2024 film): Plot

-Sam secures a negotiation meeting in Buckingham Palace and brings Emily to meet with Amanda, Prince Andrew, and his daughter, Beatrice.
-Sam tells Prince Andrew that the old method of staying silent in the wake of scandal is no longer effective, and that an exclusive with them will be an opportunity for him to tell his side of things.
-Jason encourages Amanda to turn down the interview as they have made no conditions about its release, but Amanda is convinced that Prince Andrew's old-world charisma will win over viewers.
+Sam secures a negotiation meeting in Buckingham Palace and brings Newsnight host Emily Maitlis to meet with Amanda, Andrew, and his daughter Beatrice.
+Sam tells Andrew that the old method of staying silent in the wake of scandal is no longer effective, and that an exclusive with them will be an opportunity for him to tell his side of things.
+Jason encourages Amanda to turn down the interview as they have made no conditions about its release, but Amanda is convinced that Andrew's charisma will win over viewers.
 Jason quits in frustration and Newsnight secures the interview.

-Feeling that they are sitting on the "scoop of the decade," Emily, Esme, and the segment producers begin preparations.
-While most of the team encourage Emily to attack Andrew and get him on the defensive, Sam tells her to get Andrew to open up by letting him talk and feel heard.
+Feeling that they are sitting on the "scoop of the decade," Emily, Esme, and the segment producers begin preparations, making plans to use a combative approach with their questions, and confront him with facts.

-On 14 November 2019, the Newsnight crew go to the Palace for the interview, and Emily takes Sam's advice to let Andrew talk and feel comfortable.
-Andrew, Amanda, and the Palace staff are thrilled with the results, and the televised interview is broadcast a few days later on 16 November 2019.
-In it, Emily focuses on Andrew's relationship with Ghislaine Maxwell and convicted sex offender Epstein, and allegations of Andrew's sexual assault of a minor named Virginia Giuffre, which Andrew denies.
+On 14 November 2019, the Newsnight crew go to the Palace for the interview.
+With Sam's encouragement, Emily decides to use a less confrontational approach with her interview questions, letting Andrew talk and feel comfortable instead.
+Andrew, Amanda, and the Palace staff are thrilled with the results, and the televised interview is broadcast on 16 November 2019.
+In it, Emily's questions focus on Andrew's relationship with Ghislaine Maxwell and convicted sex offender Epstein, and allegations of Andrew's sexual assault of a minor named Virginia Giuffre, which Andrew denies.

 The interview is a disaster for Andrew: his apparent lack of remorse and accountability on-screen – along with erratic statements about visiting a PizzaExpress in Woking and an apparent inability to sweat – are poorly received and widely ridiculed.
-It quickly turns into a major PR crisis for the Royal Family; soon afterwards, Amanda is fired and an announcement is made that Prince Andrew has chosen to step down from his royal duties.
-The Newsnight team, meanwhile, receives great acclaim for their efforts, and Sam is praised by Emily and Esme for her time and hard work putting the story together.
+The interview goes viral and turns into a PR crisis for the Royal Family.
+Soon afterwards, Amanda is fired and an announcement is made that Andrew has chosen to step down from his royal duties.
+The Newsnight team, meanwhile, receives acclaim for their efforts, and Sam is praised by Emily and Esme for her time and hard work putting the story together.

-An afterword reveals that the interview was Newsnight's most watched segment ever recorded, winning multiple awards.
-Prince Andrew was later stripped of his royal titles, and, despite not admitting guilt, in 2022 he settled out of court for £12 million for Virginia Giuffre's civil lawsuit for alleged sexual assault.
-Sam McAlister left the BBC in 2021 and now teaches negotiation at the London School of Economics.
+An epilogue states that the interview was Newsnight's most watched segment ever recorded, winning multiple awards.
+Andrew was later stripped of his royal titles, and, despite not admitting guilt, in 2022 he settled out of court for £12 million for Virginia Giuffre's civil lawsuit for alleged sexual assault.
+Sam McAlister left the BBC in 2021 to teach negotiation at the London School of Economics.